 Northern Divide Energy Storage will implement several measures to mitigate risks to public safety.
 Batteries used at the Project will undergo rigorous industry testing and certification to ensure that cell and module designs are robust.
 Each container will be equipped with fire protection and control systems that comply with NFPA standards.
 The Project will have a thermal management system to maintain operations within a prescribed temperature range.
-The Project will utilize sensors to detect and alarm in the event of abnormal conditions, and each battery energy storage system will be equipped with a BMS that can automatically shut down an affected unit.
+The Project will utilize sensors to detect and alarm in the event of abnormal conditions, and each BESS will be equipped with a BMS that can automatically shut down an affected unit.

-Northern Divide Energy Storage has prepared a draft Emergency Response Plan (ERP).
-Please refer to Appendix F for the draft Emergency Response Plan.
+Northern Divide Energy Storage has prepared a draft ERP (Appendix E).
 Northern Divide Energy Storage has engaged with and will continue to engage with local first responders and fire officials to coordinate response efforts in the unlikely event of a fire.
 This coordination includes the following key actions:

-- Orientation: A general orientation of the Project will be provided to first responders once key design details and access points have been established. - ERP Training: Northern Divide Energy Storage, in collaboration with the Power Generation Division (PGD) of NextEra Energy Resources, will conduct ERP training closer to the commissioning phase of the Project.
-This training will help prepare first responders for managing potential incidents at the Project. - Annual Refresher ERP Training: To maintain readiness, Northern Divide Energy Storage will offer annual refresher ERP training, as required by NFPA and IFC.
+- Orientation: A general orientation of the Project will be provided to first responders once key design details and access points have been established. - ERP Training: Northern Divide Energy Storage, in collaboration with the Power Generation Division (PGD) of NextEra Energy Resources, will coordinate with applicable local emergency responders for ERP training closer to the commissioning phase of the Project.
+This training will help prepare first responders for managing potential incidents at the Project. - Annual Refresher ERP Training: To maintain readiness, Northern Divide Energy Storage will offer annual refresher ERP training, as required by NFPA and the International Fire Code.
 This ensures ongoing preparedness and reinforces best practices for safety and fire protection systems at the Project.

-Within 24 hours of the occurrence of an extraordinary event, Northern Divide Storage will notify the Burke County Emergency Manager and the Commission.
-Extraordinary events include, but are not limited to, fires, collector or feeder line failure, or injured facility worker or private person.
-Northern Divide Energy Storage will, within 30 calendar days of an extraordinary event, submit a report to the County Emergency Manager describing the cause of the occurrence and the steps taken to avoid future occurrences.
+Following the occurrence of an extraordinary event, Northern Divide Energy Storage will notify the Burke County Emergency Management Director and the Commission.
+Northern Divide Energy Storage will, within 30 calendar days of an extraordinary event, submit a report to the Burke County Emergency Management Director and the Commission describing the cause of the occurrence and the steps taken to avoid future occurrences.